Skip to main content

 Use Caution

-Moon Phase Charging: Charge Peridot under the full moon to amplify its heart-cleansing and abundance-attracting properties.
-Place it on a windowsill where it can absorb moonlight.
-The waxing moon is ideal for programming Peridot to attract prosperity and new opportunities.
-Avoid using direct sunlight for charging, as prolonged UV exposure can fade Peridot's distinctive golden-green color.
+Moon Phase Charging: Charge Peridot under the full moon to boost its heart-cleansing and abundance-attracting properties.
+Place it on a windowsill where it can take in moonlight.
+The waxing moon is a good time to program Peridot for attracting prosperity and new opportunities.
+Don't use direct sunlight for charging, since prolonged UV exposure can fade Peridot's golden-green color.

 Avoid the following: